ANTsX/ANTsPy/README.md

 <i>ANTsPy</i> is a Python library which wraps the C++ biomedical image processing library <i>ANTs</i>,
 matches much of the statistical capabilities of <i>ANTsR</i>, and allows seamless integration with Numpy, Scikit-Learn, and the greater Python community.
-It is largely built on ITK and VTK, with direct C++ wrapping using <i>pybind11</i>.
+ANTsPyalso provides a beautiful opportunity for users to quickly wrap their ITK (or general C++) code without having to build an entire IO/plotting/wrapping code base from scratch -- see [ITK Wrap Guide](examples/UsingITK.md) for a succinct tutorial.

 ANTsPy includes blazing-fast IO (<b>>2.5x faster than <i>Nibabel</i></b> for loading Nifti files and converting them to Numpy arrays), registration, segmentation, statistical learning,